 Rose Window - photo

-Thus the Old Testament is portrayed as the support of the New;
+Thus the Old Testament is portrayed as the support of the New; the four

 The north rose was donated by the royal house, whose coats of arms (the